poddaravishak/logicbot/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+#Voice commands
+Logic Bot can be operated through voice commands.
+Simply say "Hey Logic Bot" followed by your question or command, and Logic Bot will respond with the answer or carry out the requested action.

+# Text input
+Logic Bot can also be operated through text input.
+Type your question or command into the app, and Logic Bot will respond with the answer or carry out the requested action.

+# Question answering
+Logic Bot can answer a wide range of questions on various topics, including science, technology, history, and current events.
+Simply ask your question, and Logic Bot will provide a relevant and accurate answer.

+# Image generation
+Logic Bot can generate images based on user input.
+Simply describe the image you want to create, and Logic Bot will use OpenAI's image generation capabilities to produce a custom image tailored to your specifications.

+# Contributing
+We welcome contributions from the community.
+To contribute to Logic Bot, please fork the repository and submit a pull request with your changes.

+# License
+Logic Bot is open source and released under the MIT License.
+See LICENSE for more information.